Whether you are a runner, walker, or bicyclist, The Great Miami River Trail (GMRT) has something for you!

-The Trail follows the Great Miami Riverway which is a part of the Great Miami, Mad and Stillwater river system named as a National Water Trail.
-Only 22 National Water Trails exist in the United States, with this being the only one in Ohio.
+The trail follows the Great Miami Riverway comprised of the Great Miami, Mad and Stillwater river system and is a recognized National Water Trail.

-The River Trail is planned to run for approximately 86 miles from the City of Piqua in northern Miami County to the City of Fairfield in southern Butler County.
-To date, 63 contiguous miles of trail have been completed from Piqua to Franklin.
-Between Franklin and the City of Fairfield there are currently two breaks in the trail.
-The first gap in the trail system is approximately one mile in length and is located between the communities of Middletown and Franklin.
+The GMRT is planned to run for approximately 86 miles from the City of Piqua in northern Miami County to the City of Fairfield in southern Butler County.
+However, the trail is not complete.
 The largest and most significant area still needing to be connected is an almost seven mile stretch of trail between the southern end of Middletown and the eastern edge of Rentschler Forest MetroPark.

 Located at the southern boundary of Rentschler Forest MetroPark, 1.6 miles of trail was completed by the City of Hamilton which now connects Rentschler Forest to the City of Hamilton.
 An additional 0.6-miles of trail constructed by MetroParks opened in Rentschler Forest in 2022.
 This project is part of a plan to link the southern portion of the GMRT with northern part of the trail in Middletown.